 The Sattvic diet encourages eating healthy, whole foods and discourages the consumption of fried and processed foods.
 Research suggests that diets high in processed foods can harm overall health and significantly increase the risk of numerous diseases (

 May reduce chronic disease risk

 Although no research has been conducted on the Sattvic diet specifically, it’s well known that diets promoting whole, nutrient-dense foods generally reduce the overall risk of developing chronic conditions, including diabetes, heart disease, and certain cancers.

-In particular, vegetarian dietary patterns have been shown to offer an impressive protective effect against chronic disease development.
+Vegetarian dietary patterns, in particular, have been shown to offer an impressive protective effect against chronic disease development.

-For example, vegetarian diets are associated with significantly lower levels of heart disease risk factors like high blood pressure and high LDL (bad) cholesterol.
+For example, vegetarian diets are associated with significantly lower levels of heart disease risk factors such as high blood pressure and high LDL (bad) cholesterol.
 Additionally, vegetarian dietary patterns may protect against diabetes and colorectal cancer (

-What’s more, eating the foods that comprise the majority of the Sattvic diet, including beans, vegetables, fruits, and nuts, may decrease your risk of chronic disease and early death by all causes (
+What’s more, eating the foods that make up the majority of the Sattvic diet, including beans, vegetables, fruits, and nuts, may decrease your risk of chronic disease and early death from all causes (

 May promote weight loss

 The Sattvic diet is rich in fiber and plant foods, which may help promote weight loss.

 This may be due to several factors, including the high fiber content and reduced calorie density of vegetarian diets.